DerwenAI/strwythura/README.md

 `NetworkX`, `ArrowSpace`, `DSPy`, `Ollama`, `Opik`, `Streamlit`, `yWorks`

+The integration of these components is intended to run locally, and could be run within an *air-gapped environment*.
+However, you can also change the configuration to use remote LLM services instead.

-Progressing through several steps, a workflow develops assets which are represented as a knowledge graph plus vector embeddings.
+Progressing through several steps, a workflow develops assets which are represented as a *knowledge graph* plus *vector embeddings*.
 This approach **unbundles** the process which otherwise tends to get presented as monolithic "black box" frameworks.
-In contrast, we'll apply more intentional ways of developing the "context" in *context engineering*.
+In contrast, we'll apply more intentional ways of developing the "context" in context engineering.

 Overall, this explores the underlying concepts and technologies used in developing AI applications.
 Some of these technologies may be new